 Like the first drops of rain

-Already the odour stirs in swollen storms
+Already the odor stirs in swollen storms

-The motionless desire of effigies moves me.
+The motionless desire of the sculpted dead draws me.

-I watch with astonishment
+I gaze with astonishment

-As set on the black bones
+In the black bones themselves

-Laid on the breast of kings
+Lying on the breasts of kings

 As if they were jewels